Being rejected for credit is frustrating. Could the people who lived in your house before you be to blame?

 But I’ve been declined for credit, can I be sure it’s not because of the people who lived here before me?

 It’s not them, we promise!
 The best way to find out why you’ve been declined is to check your credit file.
 You can do this for free here:

 Your file paints a picture of your financial situation, so make sure it’s all correct.
 If it isn’t, that could be why you’ve been rejected.
 It’s got nothing to do with anyone else.

-You can find out how to correct any mistakes on it here and see some easy ways to start improving it here.
+You can see some easy ways to start improving your credit score here.

 Why all the grief then?!

 If the previous occupier did have debts they haven’t paid, they may have “forgotten” to update their lenders, or whoever’s chasing the debt, with their new address.

 Either way, the lenders will use the most recent address they have on file to chase the debt – unfortunately, it could be yours.